 2. Preparedness plan: when the pest is still absent

-2.1 Pest Risk Analysis (PRA)defined as “the process of evaluating biological or other scientific and economic evidence to determine whether an organism is a pest, whether it should be regulated, and the strength of any phytosanitary measures to be taken against it”
+2.1 Pest Risk Analysis (PRA) should be included as part of the preparedness plan and carried out for the agricultural industries likely to be impacted.
+PRA is defined as “the process of evaluating biological or other scientific and economic evidence to determine whether an organism is a pest, whether it should be regulated, and the strength of any phytosanitary measures to be taken against it”.
+PRA’s specific to Fall Armyworm and PRA’s for high risk commodities such as cut flowers and asparagus are important for NPPO’s to manage the ‘regulated’ trade and commercial pathways of FAW and therefore an important part of a preparedness plan.
+Fall Armyworm pathway vulnerability plans are also useful tools to assist NPPO’s in identifying and potentially mitigating the FAW pest risks for both natural and regulated risk pathways.

 2.2 Phytosanitary legislation, defined as “basic laws granting legal authority to a national plant protection organization from which phytosanitary regulations may be drafted”